 Take a look at The Telegraph (www.telegraph.co.uk), for example:

-The best format for an online magazine is masthead at the top, the menus underneath (for different topics) and then a selection of the latest and best articles.
+The best format for magazine design is masthead at the top, the menus underneath (for different topics) and then a selection of the latest and best articles.

 Plan the Navigation